Skaytacium/wrauth/docs/reverse.md

 since nginx and Authelia support is first-party, there is no additional configuration required except changing your `auth_request` address and adding site specific `auth_request_set` directives.

+keep in mind, wrauth supports **only HTTP/1.1**, any other version will **not work**. set your reverse proxy configuration accordingly.

 ### base
 ```nginx
 http {